-Each year the military forces from all over the globe come to Cold Lake for Exercise Maple Flag that is a training exercise for NATO pilots and staff in open space.
+Each year the military forces from all over the globe come to Cold Lake for Exercise Maple Flag which is a training exercise for NATO pilots and staff in open space.
 This takes place for four to six weeks in May every year.
-The annual event contributes a significant capital into tourism and hospitality industries.
+The annual event contributes significant capital to the tourism and hospitality industries.

 Who Has The Cheapest Home Insurance Quotes In Cold Lake

 Cost Of Home Insurance In Cold Lake